Six incorrect VAR interventions in Premier League

 However, he does realise its implementation in the English game has not gone smoothly.

-It is understood a new VAR coach, whose background is in rugby league, has now been appointed and that Webb intends to visit all top-flight clubs and some in the Football League early in the new year to discuss officiating within the game as a whole.
+It is understood a new VAR coach, Phil Bentham, whose background is in rugby league, has now been appointed and that Webb intends to visit all top-flight clubs and some in the Football League early in the new year to discuss officiating within the game as a whole.

 Premier League wants to be part of temporary concussion subs trial